Table of Contents

 The hike starts off steeply on a trail full of small pebbles and stones – the kind that lead to skidding, ankle twisting falls on the descent.
 But going up is fine, especially so once you get into a rhythm with your breathing.

 The initial steep part lasts for the better part of 20 minutes.
-When you pop out on the ridge the views stretching from Nakiska Ski Resort over to Barrier Lake are quite stupendous.
+When you pop out on the ridge the views stretching from Nakiska Ski Resort over to Barrier Lake are stupendous.

 The next bit of hiking is lovely; it’s mostly in the woods and best of all its flat.
 But then there’s a second rise to contend with – though it’s not as steep as the initial section.
 Killer views will take your mind off your pounding heart, until you gain the ridge, and see how far off the main peak still looks.